📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 Manual archiving.
 Manual archiving is sufficient for one-off use cases or small teams with a low volume of Confluence content.

 Enterprise-grade archiving for Confluence.
 At the enterprise level, archiving, Confluence content review workflows, and notifications are always automatic.
-An enterprise-grade Confluence content lifecycle management solution is prepared for use cases only large teams have.
+The solution supports enterprise-grade Confluence content lifecycle management use cases only large teams face.

-Enterprise teams need a Confluence content lifecycle management service that:
+Enterprise teams need a Confluence content lifecycle management solution that:

 How to archive a page in Confluence

-For enterprise teams relying on Confluence Cloud as a business-critical tool, Better Content Archiving automates Confluence lifecycle actions, like archiving pages or deleting content.
+For enterprise teams relying on Confluence Cloud as a business-critical tool, Better Content Archiving and Analytics automates Confluence lifecycle actions, like archiving pages or deleting content.

-1. Set the "archive" status using the quick action options or add the "archive" label to the Confluence page.
-Wait until the next archiving job runs or start manually if you are an admin.
+You can archive a Confluence page with Better Content Archiving and Analytics in a couple of ways.
+One option is to set the "archive" status using the quick action options or by adding the "archive" label to the page.
+Afterward, you can either wait for the next scheduled archiving job or trigger it manually if you're an admin.

-Editing a status scheme in Better Content Archiving for Confluence Cloud
+Editing a status scheme in Better Content Archiving and Analytics for Confluence Cloud

 Bulk archive Confluence pages

-Archiving multiple pages mean that you can select more than one page or a page tree to archive at the same time.
+Archiving multiple pages means that you can select more than one page or a page tree to archive at the same time.

 The bulk archive Confluence pages feature is part of the Premium and Enterprise edition of Confluence Cloud.
-If you are on Atlassian Confluence Free or Standard, your only built-in option is single-page archiving.
+If you are on Atlassian Confluence Standard, you can use Better Content Archiving and Analytics to bulk archive pages.

-Confluence pages that have many child pages can be archived manually by selecting all the nested pages.
+Confluence pages that have many children can be archived manually by selecting all the nested pages.
 It's only recommended if you are sure all the pages in the page tree are ready to be archived.

 Bulk archiving or hiding multiple pages in Confluence manually, however, doesn't allow an intelligent method of selecting or deselecting pages.
 Therefore, it's not recommended for knowledge management teams.

-Instead of bulk archiving pages, work out a Confluence content lifecycle management system with Better Content Archiving that fits your team's needs.
+Instead of bulk archiving pages, work out a Confluence content lifecycle management system with Better Content Archiving and Analytics that fits your team's needs.
 Your strategy can include sections like:

 • A content review process that operates with custom content statuses.